cybertec-postgresql/pg_show_plans/README.md

 PostgreSQL extension that shows query plans of all the currently running SQL statements.

-Plan output format can either be plain TEXT (default), or JSON.
+Plan output format can be plain TEXT (default), JSON, YAML, or XML.

 ### NOTE